segmentio/segment-docs/src/connections/sources/visual-tagger.md

    - _Selector_: The CSS selector that the event will be added to.
 If you are unsure whether or not the right selector has been chosen (or you need to go up a level in the elements tree to a parent element), click on the "Elements" dropdown where you can explore the tree.
    - _URL_: The page that the event should be fired from
    - _Trigger_: What user action should trigger the event.
 Currently, we support:
-     - `click` - when a user clicks on an element -
+     - `click` - when a user clicks on an element
-     - `focus` - when a user’s mouse enters a form field -
+     - `focus` - when a user's mouse enters a form field
-     - `blur` - when a user exists a form field that was focused on
+     - `blur` - when a user exits a form field that was focused on
      - `submit` - when a user submits a form
    - _Event Name_ What the event should be named.
 We recommend that you follow the Segment Spec for standard naming conventions.
      ![Element selection](images/steps-8.gif)